elpacificmb/Bookstore/README.md

 # Bookstore
-This Book Store is make with Java Play Framework
+This Book Store is made with Java Play Framework